Computer Crimes: NY Penal Law Article 156

 Prosecutors in New York are vigilant about finding and routing out all forms of crime related to computers.
 Fortunately, there are a few experienced cybercrime attorneys in New York City, such as the computer crime and cybercrime defense team at Crotty Saland PC, whose knowledge of and skills with computers and related crimes can provide you with the foundation for a viable and strong defense to any computer offense.
 However, be warned.
 There are many other lawyers whose skills, or lack thereof, barely go beyond knowing how to turn a computer on.
 As a prosecutor in the Manhattan District Attorney's Office under Robert Morgenthau and one of the founders of the Identity Theft Unit, Jeremy Saland has had real hands on computer forensic training and experience investigating computer crimes.
-In fact, as a New York City computer crime defense attorney he has trained with MARES, SEARCH, NYPTI and other organizations to hone the necessary skills to prosecute computer and cyber offenses in New York.
+In fact, prior to becoming a New York City computer crime defense attorney he trained with MARES, SEARCH, NYPTI and other organizations to hone the necessary skills to prosecute computer and cyber offenses in New York.
 Similarly, Elizabeth “Liz” Crotty served in both the Trial Division and the Investigatory Division of the New York County District Attorney’s Office where her experience regularly involved crimes where computers were the vehicles to perpetrate a great number of offenses.
 Both she and Sam Coe, another former Manhattan prosecutor and cybercrime lawyer at Crotty Saland PC, have spent countless hours on both sides of the criminal justice system immersed in New York’s computer crimes defense and prosecution.
 Whether a computer crime arrest, indictment or investigation is pending in New York City or the Hudson Valley, Crotty Saland PC is prepared to navigate you through the criminal justice system.

 - Unauthorized Use of a Computer: NY Penal Law 156.05